-I’ll keep this introduction short and say the best time of the year to visit Islay is from April to August, but if you’d like a wee bit more information keep reading.
+I’ll keep this introduction short and say the best time of the year to visit Islay is from April to August, but if you’d like a little more information, keep reading.

-Like most of the islands on Scotland’s west coast, Islay experiences strong winds brought in from the Atlantic Ocean throughout the year.
-While the weather as a whole is quite mild (for Scotland) those winds are another matter altogether and they can make or break your holiday on the island.
+Like most of the islands on Scotland’s west coast, Islay experiences strong winds from the Atlantic Ocean throughout the year.
+While the weather as a whole is quite mild (for Scotland), those winds are another matter altogether, and they can make or break your holiday on the island.

 As an example, when I visited the American memorial at The Oa (detailed further down the page), the wind was so strong I could barely stand up.
-It was also pushing me towards the cliffs – look at the photo further down to see how steep they are – which made the whole experience just a wee bit terrifying.
-Not exactly what I was looking for on an island getaway.
+It was also pushing me towards the cliffs – look at the photo further down to see how high they are – which made the whole experience just a wee bit terrifying.

-I’ve heard from friends that spring (April/May) is a good time to be on Islay as there are frequent sunny days, the temperatures aren’t too bad and the accommodation prices are lower than the peak summer season, plus there are generally fewer tourists milling about so you can breeze through the distillery tours without having to wait for an available space.
+Spring (April/May) is a good time to visit Islay as there are frequent sunny days, the temperatures aren’t too bad, and the accommodation prices are lower than the peak summer season.
+Also, there are generally fewer tourists milling about, the distillery tours are quieter, and it’s unlikely you’ll see any midges.

-If the weather is the most important aspect of your holiday then obviously summer (June, July, August) is the time to go but be aware you’ll be sharing the island with the highest number of tourists and the hotel prices will increase substantially compared to spring.
+If the weather is the most important aspect of your holiday, then obviously summer (June, July, and August) is the best time to go, but be aware you’ll be sharing the island with the highest number of tourists, and the hotel prices will increase substantially compared to spring.

-On the other hand you’ll experience the least amount of annual rainfall and the daylight hours will be long.
-Don’t be surprised to find yourself sat outside reading a book at 9 pm.
+On the other hand, you’ll experience the least amount of annual rainfall and the daylight hours will be longer.
+Don’t be surprised to find yourself sitting outside enjoying the sun at 9 p.m.

-Autumn meanwhile is often cloudy, dull and grey so I’d personally avoid that time of year unless you’re travelling in September which frequently sees the remains of summer weather with around 12 hours of daylight and temperatures hovering in the 15/16 °C region.
+Autumn, meanwhile, is often cloudy, dull, and grey, so I’d personally avoid that time of year unless it’s early September, which frequently sees the remains of summer weather with around 12 hours of daylight and temperatures hovering in the 15/16 °C region.

 The table below has a month-by-month overview of the climate on Islay.

-Islay is best known for three things – whisky, wildlife and the landscape – and as much as I would like to include every place to visit in this article it would become far too long, so instead I’ll give you a few highlights of its landscape.
+Islay is best known for three things: whisky, wildlife, and the landscape.
+As much as I would like to include every place to visit in this article, it would become far too long, so instead, I’ll give you a few highlights to include in your Islay itinerary.

-As far as whisky is concerned I’ve created a Complete Guide to Whisky Distilleries on Islay so bookmark it to read at your leisure if you’re visiting the island for a dram or two.
+As far as whisky is concerned, I’ve created a Complete Guide to Whisky Distilleries on Islay, so bookmark it to read at your leisure if you’re visiting the island for a whisky tour.

 You’ll find a very nice beach on the Port Ellen side at Kilnaughton and another called the Singing Sands just behind the Carraig Fhada lighthouse.
 The Singing Sands gets its name from the tiny silica grains on the beach that ‘sing’ when the wind blows through the minuscule tunnels the silica creates, similar to how a glass bottle whistles when you blow across the top.